MySQL

 scan.parse.online.schema.changes.enabled

-During the incremental phase, specifies whether to parse DDL events from RDS lockless change.
+In the incremental phase, specifies whether to attempt to parse RDS lockless change DDL events.

 No